Stone Garrett Preview, Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks ninth in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective nine K/9, the ninth-best in the league.

-- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Phillies have a 3.99 team ERA that ranks 10th among all MLB pitching staffs.

-- The Phillies rank 12th in baseball in home runs surrendered (139 total, 1.1 per game).
+- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (139 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.